agugun/python-design-pattern/README.md

 # Book of Pattern
-is an repo contains collection of Software Design Pattern with the examples
+Book of Pattern is an repository contains collection of Software Design Pattern with the examples